aj112358/ML_Notes/09_Unsupervised_Learning_Techniques/09_notes.md

 One solution to this is to manually create a label for each image but this would take up a lot of human resources.
 You could just label a subset of your data and then look into semi-supervised learning but this would probably not yield a very good ML model.
 It would be so much easier if there was a ML algorithm that could just classify the images without labels!
 This is where **unsupervised learning techniques** can help us.

 In this chapter we will look at two common unsupervised learning techniques: clustering and Gaussian mixture models.
 The former will be studied through the k-means and DSCAN algorithms.
 We will then use the latter for clustering (as well), anomaly detection, and density estimation.
-Here are some common use applications for unsupervised learning:
+Here are some common use applications for unsupervised learning (*see p.237-238 for more details*):

 * Data analysis
 * Customer segmentation